BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Position.md

 The question now is what to do if you want a sequence of rotations that starts with one about the x axis, then about the y axis then about the z axis?

-For rotations about **local axes** Babylon.js has a straight forward method.
-For **world axes** read [this](LINK)
+For **world axes** you use the [rotate method](/features/Position,_Rotation,_Scaling)) For rotations about **local axes** Babylon.js has both the _rotate_ method and _addRotation_ method.

-You can chain a sequence of rotations using the _addRotation_ method.
-This method provides for one rotation value about one axis which are applied from the first to the last use as the following example shows.
+You can chain a sequence of rotations using the _addRotation_.
+This method provides for one rotation value about one axis a series of which can be applied from the first to the last as the following example shows.

 ```javascript
 mesh.addRotation(Math.PI/2, 0, 0).addRotation(0, Math.PI/2, 0).addRotation(0, 0, Math.PI/2);